tonymm81/web_page/client/README.md

 Now we have search time rule.
 User can make only 1 search per 5 min.
 Client application shows, if time is not complete, we are showing the old search.

+## version 168.1
+Bug fixes and code cleaning.
+Delete the unused values from forecast api.

+### bug:
+forecast page wont show the forecast town what is saved to database.

 ## npm installs in this project: